CTSRD-CHERI/cheribuild/builder-config/Instructions.md

 ## Using a serial console with a VM managed by virt-manager

-`echo 'console="comconsole"' >> /boot/loader.conf` to use serial console
+In the VM execute `echo 'console="comconsole"' >> /boot/loader.conf` to use serial console

-after that you can access the console using a console with GNU screen
+after that you can access the console using a console with GNU screen.
 `virsh dumpxml freebsd-builder | grep pty` will output the right pty to use: e.g. `<console type='pty' tty='/dev/pts/2'>`.
 Then you can connect to the VM using `screen /dev/pts/2 19200` and interact with it over a normal console